khushal-ganani/design-patterns-salesforce/README.md

 **Low Coupling**

 - To reduce coupling, we can introduce an **abstraction (e.g., an interface)** between the two classes.
-This allows the class to interact with the other class through the abstraction, making it easier to replace or modify the implementation of abstract class or interface without affecting the other class.
+This allows the class to interact with the other class through the abstraction, making it easier to replace or modify the implementation of the abstract class or interface without affecting the other class.
-- This decouples the classes from the specific implementation of the other class making the codebase more **maintainable, flexible and can be modified independently without breaking the codebase**.
+- This decouples the classes from the specific implementation of the other class, making the codebase more **maintainable, flexible and can be modified independently without breaking the codebase**.

-**Example:***
+**Example:**
-- The above example mentioned in the [Polymorphism](https://github.com/khushal-ganani/design-patterns-salesforce/blob/main/README.md#polymorphism) section can also be considered as a great example of loose and tight coupling where the logic related to different notification types is tightly coupled with the same `NotificationService_Bad` class which handles the sending notification logic.
+- The above example mentioned in the [Polymorphism](https://github.com/khushal-ganani/design-patterns-salesforce/blob/main/README.md#polymorphism) section can also be considered as a great example of loose and tight coupling, where the logic related to different notification types is tightly coupled with the same `NotificationService_Bad` class, which handles the sending notification logic.
-- But the `NotificationService_Good` class which has the logic to send notification is loosely coupled with the logic related to each different types of notification using an abstraction by using the `NotificaionSender` interface.
+- But the `NotificationService_Good` class, which has the logic to send notifications, is loosely coupled with the logic related to each different type of notification using an abstraction by using the `NotificationSender` interface.